 We did not have time for a visit to the Pacific coast, where we heard about the Chacahua Lagoons, an ecological zone with mangroves and beaches, and the bays of Huatulco and Escondido, where you can do all kinds of water sports.

-My Tips for This Trip
+My Tips for a Oaxaca Day of the Dead Trip

 To truly see this much of the state of Oaxaca, you should come at another season.
 The Day of The Dead celebrations, so unique and worthwhile and at their most colorful here and in St. Luis Potosi, are much too crowded for families with young children to be able to enjoy.